f0xon/My-website/README.md

-In the future this will bekome a palce for: nature travel and some smal tech related procekts
+In the future this will bekome a palce for: nature travel and some smal tech related projects